Selby Avenue: Present day

 The intersection of Selby and Western experienced a burst of upscale developments in the 1980s.
 The two empty lots on Selby and Dale were not filled in until the late 1990s with the construction of a co-op grocery store, Mississippi Market, and restaurants opening on the other corner.
 These developments led to hopes that Selby Avenue would have a resurgence and become a more successful commercial strip like nearby Grand Avenue.
 The present day East end of Selby Avenue is home to a number of thriving businesses, including cafes, restaurants, gastropubs and boutiques, and renewed efforts to push this development West of Dale.

-Metro Transit Route 21 currently travels along Selby Avenue from Hamline Avenue into downtown Saint Paul.
-The corridor from downtown Saint Paul to Uptown, Minneapolis via Selby Avenue and Lake Street is currently undergoing study for improved bus service as the METRO B Line.
-The B Line would turn onto Selby at Snelling Avenue, where it connects to the A Line, before traveling to Saint Paul Union Depot via Selby.
+The Metro B Line is the main public transit service along Selby Avenue, running along or parallel to the street for its entire length.
+The B Line replaces Metro Transit Route 21, which was one of the region's busiest bus routes.
+The B Line continues west across the Lake Street-Marshall Bridge to West Maka Ska, Minneapolis via Lake Street, and east to Saint Paul Union Depot.

 The northern end of Ayd Mill Road currently feeds into Selby Avenue.
 Significant congestion can occur from traffic traveling between I-94 and I-35E via Snelling, Selby, and Ayd Mill Road.